Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: Uniform quasiconvexity: Characterization and properties

 Setting $\lambda = \frac{1}{2}$ yields the desired inequality. \\ \ref{th:unifisdir:b} Since $\gf$ is lsc and coercive, its sublevel sets $\mathcal{L}(\gf, \eta)$ are compact for each $\eta\in \R$ \cite[Proposition~11.12]{Bauschke17}.
 Thus, $\argmin{x \in C} \gf(x)\neq \emptyset$ \cite[Theorem~11.10]{Bauschke17}.
 Similarly to Assertion~\ref{th:unifisdir:a}, $\argmin{x \in C} \gf(x)$ is a singleton and one can obtain \eqref{growth:up2}. \end{proof}

 \begin{remark} \begin{enumerate}[label=(\textbf{\alph*}), font=\normalfont\bfseries, leftmargin=0.7cm] \item Theorem~\ref{th:unifisdir}~\ref{th:unifisdir:a} establishes that the set of stationary points coincides with the set of global minimizers for uniformly quasiconvex functions.
-For a locally Lipschitz, strongly quasiconvex function $\gf$, \cite[Lemma~1]{VIAL1982187} proves that $0\in\partial^{CL}\gf(\ov{x})$ if and only if $\ov{x}$ is the unique minimizing point of $\gf$ on $\R^n$.
-By adapting the proof of \cite[Lemma~1]{VIAL1982187}, it is straightforward to extend this result to the class of uniformly quasiconvex functions.
+For a locally Lipschitz, strongly quasiconvex function $\gf$, \cite[Lemma~1]{VIAL1982187} proves that $0\in\partial^{CL}\gf(\ov{x})$ if and only if $\ov{x}$ is the unique minimizer of $\gf$ on $\R^n$.
+By adap\-ting the arguments in \cite[Lemma~1]{VIAL1982187}, this result extends naturally to the class of uniformly quasiconvex functions.
 Consequently, such functions have no stationary points in the Clarke or Mordukhovich sense that are not global minimizers.
 See Section~\ref{sec:conclusion} for a discussion of the constrained case with nonconvex sets.

-\item The growth condition in Theorem~\ref{th:unifisdir}~\ref{th:unifisdir:b}, e.g., with $\phi=\frac{\rho}{2}t^2$, yields a quadratic lower bound (see \cite[Proposition 34]{Kab-Lara-2}) $ \gf(\ov{x}) + \frac{\rho}{8} \lVert y - \ov{x}\rVert^2 \leq \gf(y). $ This quantifies the steepness of the landscape around the unique minimizer $\ov{x}$ that is a benefit for high-order proximal iterations as it ensures that the function value rises significantly away from the minimum, preventing iterates from stalling in flat regions and accelerating convergence to the global solution, a direct benefit of the benign landscape that enhances their practical utility in challenging optimization tasks. \end{enumerate} \end{remark}
+\item The growth condition in Theorem~\ref{th:unifisdir}~\ref{th:unifisdir:b}, e.g., with $\phi(t)=\frac{\rho}{2}t^2$, yields a quadratic lower bound (see \cite[Proposition 34]{Kab-Lara-2}) $ \gf(\ov{x}) + \frac{\rho}{8} \lVert y - \ov{x}\rVert^2 \leq \gf(y). $ This quantifies the steepness of the landscape around the unique minimizer $\ov{x}$ that is a benefit for high-order proximal iterations as it ensures that the function value rises significantly away from the minimum, preventing iterates from stalling in flat regions and accelerating convergence to the global solution, a direct benefit of the benign landscape that enhances their practical utility in challenging optimization tasks. \end{enumerate} \end{remark}

+We conclude this section by establishing explicit error bound conditions for uniformly quasiconvex functions.
+These bounds quantify how the distance to the unique global minimizer can be controlled either by function values or by gradient norms.
+Such estimates play a central role in convergence analysis, as they provide a direct link between stationarity measures and optimality gaps.